xiongchiamiov/xiongchiamiov.github.com/about/me.md

 and have been known to go through a course without ever speaking a word), it is rare to find someone who dislikes me.

-I maintain [a list][reading-list] of books I've recently read.

 [DISC]: http://en.wikipedia.org/wiki/DISC_assessment
-[reading-list]: /about/reading-list.html